NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 However, this may in some cases result in extra latency.

 To achieve this, the behavior of the recursive resolver is modified as follows.
-If the state state of the zone is known, then queries are executed as described in {{recursive-resolver-behavior}} and {{behavior-with-auth-support}}.
+If the state of the zone is known (the `_deleg.<apex>` is known to exist or not to exist), then queries are executed as described in {{recursive-resolver-behavior}} and {{behavior-with-auth-support}}.

 If the state of the zone is unknown then initially only conventional queries